encode/django-rest-framework/docs/api-guide/pagination.md

 * Should be an unchanging value, such as a timestamp, slug, or other field that is only set once, on creation.
 * Should be unique, or nearly unique.
 Millisecond precision timestamps are a good example.
 This implementation of cursor pagination uses a smart "position plus offset" style that allows it to properly support not-strictly-unique values as the ordering.
 * Should be a non-nullable value that can be coerced to a string.
+* Should not be a float.
+Precision errors easily lead to incorrect results.
+  Hint: use decimals instead.
+  (If you already have a float field and must paginate on that, an [example `CursorPagination` subclass that uses decimals to limit precision is available here][float_cursor_pagination_example].)
 * The field should have a database index.

 Using an ordering field that does not satisfy these constraints will generally still work, but you'll be losing some of the benefits of cursor pagination.